 - Top 10 Places to Kayak in Michigan

 There are so many bodies of water in the state which is why kayaking is a popular sport in the area.

-4. Be sure your kayak is appropriate for where you're going.
-That is, don't take a kayak out onto a big body of water.
+- Be sure your kayak is appropriate for where you're going.
+For example, don't take a kayak out onto a big body of water.
 Getting caught in a storm or even just running into big waves could be deadly.

-5. Practice getting in and out of your kayak in a safe place with a friend.
-It's harder than you might think.
+- Practice getting in and out of your kayak in a safe place with a friend.
+It's harder than you think.

 © 2019 Leland Johnson